Updated: Jun 16

 What exactly are supplements?

 Supplements following the English definition would mean a thing added to something else in order to complete or enhance it.
 Generally, something extra, to make up for a shortcoming.
-I needed to make you understand that the word “supplement” is first an English word before it is being used as a general term in science.
+I needed to make you understand that the word “supplement” is first an English word before it is used as a general term in science.
 Going by the definition you read earlier, you will see that certain words pop outrightly.
-Words like “addition”, “enhance”, “to complete”, “to make up”.
+Words like “addition”, “enhance”, “to complete”, and “to make up”.
 This is to establish the first function of what anything that is termed a supplement does or is supposed to do.
 They are to make up for the inadequacy of the main thing.

 Now, let us talk about dietary supplements.